WeblateOrg/weblate/docs/admin/deployments.rst

 .. envvar:: WEBLATE_ENABLE_HTTPS

-    Makes Weblate assume it is operated behind HTTPS reverse proxy, it make Weblate https in email and API links or set secure flags on cookies.
+    Makes Weblate assume it is operated behind HTTPS reverse proxy, it makes Weblate use https in email and API links or set secure flags on cookies.

     .. note::

-        This does not make the Weblate container accept https connection, you need to use standalone HTTPs reverse proxy, see :ref:`docker-ssl` for example.
+        This does not make the Weblate container accept https connections, you need to use a standalone HTTPS reverse proxy, see :ref:`docker-ssl` for example.

     **Example:**